Skip to content

 All Qt objects have a deleteLater method that schedules the object for deletion.
 This allows for the safe deletion of the object, ensuring that all pending events are processed.

-If you use some widget in test, that is not child of any other widget, you should call deleteLater on it before the test end.
+If you use some widget in your test that is not a child of any other widget, you should call deleteLater on it before the test ends.
 It is also good practice to ensure that the widget is hidden before deletion.
 So if your test requires showing the widget (e.g. screenshot test) you should hide it before deletion.

-If your widget requires special teardown you can use before_close_func argument of add_widget method.
+If your widget requires special teardown you can use the before_close_func argument of the add_widget method.

-Ensure all timers, animations or threads are stopped
+Ensure all timers, animations and/or threads are stopped

-I have observed that not stopping QTimer, QPropertyAnimation, QThread or QThreadPool can lead to segfault.
-It may also lead to some other problems with test.
+I have observed that not stopping QTimer, QPropertyAnimation, QThread or QThreadPool can lead to a segfault.
+It may also lead to some other problems with your test.

-So if you use any of this objects in test you should ensure that they are stopped before test ends.
+So if you use any of these objects in your test you should ensure that they are stopped before the test ends.

 Use the smallest possible widgets for tests

-The process of setup and teardown of complex widgets is complex, time-consuming and may contain bugs that are hard to detect.
-So if the test purpose is to check behavior of some widget it is better to only create this widget, not the whole window that contains it.
+The process of setup and teardown of complex widgets is complex, time-consuming, and may contain bugs that are hard to detect.
+So if the test purpose is to check the behavior of some widget it is better to only create this widget, not the whole window that contains it.

 How to debug and prevent

-In this section I will describe my tricks used to debug and prevent segfaults.
-However, it may not fit to all projects.
+In this section, I will describe my tricks used to debug and prevent segfaults.
+However, it may not fit all projects.

 Run test under gdb or lldb

-There is also option to increase interpolation between gdb and python https://docs.python.org/3/howto/gdb_helpers.html.
+There is also an option to increase interpolation between gdb and python https://docs.python.org/3/howto/gdb_helpers.html.

-You may also build qt in debug mode and compile your python wrapper against it.
-It will provide more information in stack trace, but is complex and time-consuming.
+You may also build Qt in debug mode and compile your Python wrapper against it.
+It will provide more information in the stack trace, but is complex and time-consuming.

 Prevent QThread and QTimer from running

-Commonly, the test do not need to use threads.
-However, it may happen that integration test may trigger some thread.
-It may be a good idea to fail the test if there is call of QThread.start method.
-I use following pytest fixture to do this:
+Commonly, tests do not need to use threads.
+However, an integration test may trigger some threads.
+It may be a good idea to fail the test if there is a call of the QThread.start method.
+I use the following pytest fixture to do this:

 @pytest.fixture(autouse=True)